 6. Las Vegas, NV

-This one doesn’t really come as a surprise given that it’s the adult playground of America and nothing closes.
+This one doesn’t come as a surprise given that it’s the adult playground of America and nothing closes.

 In addition, the lack of infrastructure and nearby distribution areas makes Las Vegas, NV a place of expensive loving.
 Most people just visit, costing them money at the blackjack tables – but the city’s inhabitants feel the real cost of doing business.
 Monthly energy costs average at about $267.00 per month, well over the national average.